Neutral and Doubly-Charged Scalars at Future Lepton Colliders: Signal and background analysis

 The $e^+ e^- \mu^+ \mu^-$ and $e^\pm e^\pm \mu^\mp \mu^\mp$ signals come from the single production of $H_{3}$ or $H^{\pm\pm}$, while there are also contributions from the Drell–Yan pair production of $H^{\pm\pm}$ which are dominant when $m_{H^{\pm\pm}} \lesssim \sqrt{s} / 2$ as shown in Fig.~\ref{fig:signal}.

-I present in Table~\ref{tab:signals} the possible signal(s) for each case and the corresponding invariant mass distributions that could be used to distinguish the signal from the background.
+I present in Table~\ref{tab:signals} the potential signal(s) for each case along with their corresponding invariant mass distributions.
+The emergence of a resonance peak in these distributions would signify the existence of a new neutral or doubly charged Higgs, thereby aiding in the further distinction of the signal from the background.
+From Table~\ref{tab:signals}, we can see that only case (b) can give both signals while the other cases only have one possible signal.
 As a demonstration, Fig.~\ref{fig:invariant mass} shows the relevant signal and background invariant mass distributions in the $e^+ e^- \mu^+ \mu^-$ channel.
 The parameter values used in Fig.~\ref{fig:invariant mass} correspond to the values at the * marks in Fig.~\ref{fig:results}.
-The clean red peaks in Fig.~\ref{fig:invariant mass} mainly come from the prompt decay of neutral or doubly-charged scalar.
-The invariant mass distributions in the $e^\pm e^\pm \mu^\mp \mu^\mp$ channel are not shown, since they are almost background free, and the signal distributions are very similar to the ones I present in Fig.~\ref{fig:invariant mass} except for the charge of the electron or muon.
+The clean red peaks in Fig.~\ref{fig:invariant mass} mainly come from the prompt decay of neutral or doubly charged scalar.
+The invariant mass distributions in the $e^\pm e^\pm \mu^\mp \mu^\mp$ channel are not shown, since they are almost background-free, and the signal distributions are very similar to the ones I present in Fig.~\ref{fig:invariant mass} except for the charge of the electron or muon.
 In Fig.~\ref{fig:invariant mass}(b1) or (d1), the signal events that mainly range from $0 \sim 500$~GeV correspond to the events in the peak of Fig.~\ref{fig:invariant mass}(b2) or (d2) and vice versa.
 For example, in Fig.~\ref{fig:invariant mass}(d1), the signal events that ranging from $0 \sim 500$~GeV mainly come from the process $e^+ e^- \to e^+ \mu^+ (H_{\rm L}^{--} \to e^- \mu^-)$ and should peak around 950~GeV in Fig.~\ref{fig:invariant mass}(d2), because in Fig.~\ref{fig:invariant mass}(d2), it shows the invariant mass distribution of $e^- \mu^-$.
 This is the feature of the single production channel and would be useful to enhance the signal sensitivity as one can choose a selection like $M_{e^+ \mu^-} || M_{e^- \mu^+} > 450$~GeV in Fig.~\ref{fig:invariant mass}(b) or $M_{e^+ \mu^+} || M_{e^- \mu^-} > 900$~GeV in Fig.~\ref{fig:invariant mass}(d).

 Except for the basic cuts mentioned above, I also apply some specific cuts to enhance the sensitivity based on the characteristic signatures in each case: